jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received: 1.234"
       )

-and the test shows passing tests.
+and the terminal shows passing tests.

 *********************************************************************************
 test_passing_a_tuple